 Start life with Nikon microscope systems.

-Nikon microscopes have played a key role in the development of Assisted Reproduction Techniques (ART) from the very start; the world’s first in vitro fertilization (IVF) babies were conceived both in the UK and the US with the help of Nikon microscopes.
-At the heart of Nikon’s offering in ART is an understanding of the needs of IVF today – excellent optical quality and cell-friendly imaging technologies which minimize environmental stress and optimize cell viability during imaging.
+Nikon microscopes have played a key role in the development of Assisted Reproduction Technologies (ART); the world’s first in vitro fertilization (IVF) baby was conceived in the UK with the help of Nikon microscopes.
+Nikon has provided excellent optical quality and cell-friendly observation methods in response to the need of in vitro fertilization to minimize environmental stress during observation and maintain high cell viability.

 The ART Cycle

-Comfortably monitor your oocytes and embryos at your preferred magnification with Nikon’s SMZ series of stereomicroscopes offering zoom ratios from 4.4:1 to 25:1 with exceptional optical quality and homogeneous illumination throughout the field and ergonomic design for a variety of embryology and ART applications.
-Vibration-free, and with the flexibility to fit in anywhere.
-Choose your preferred magnification of work and we will advise and coordinate the installation in your environmental hood and workspace.
+Oocytes and embryos can be monitored at your preferred magnification with our stereo microscope offering various zoom magnifications.
+It has superb optical quality and homogeneous illumination throughout the entire field of view.
+Based on ergonomics, it is designed with the burden on the body due to long-term observation in mind.
+Choose your preferred magnification of work and we will advise and coordinate the installation in your biosafety cabinet and workspace.

 Since Nikon’s Advanced Modulation Contrast (NAMC) technique allows for colorless and transparent samples to be observed in high relief, it is possible to obtain optimal contrast levels for fine detail observation during sperm selection for ICSI (intracytoplasmic sperm injection) procedures.
 The ECLIPSE Ti2-U IVF inverted microscope has expandability that allows mounting of various devices* for micro-insemination including microscope cameras.